awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-apigatewayv2-authorizer.md

 # AWS::ApiGatewayV2::Authorizer<a name="aws-resource-apigatewayv2-authorizer"></a>

-The `AWS::ApiGatewayV2::Authorizer` resource updates a Lambda authorizer function\.
+The `AWS::ApiGatewayV2::Authorizer` resource updates a Lambda authorizer function for a WebSocket API or a JSON Web Token \(JWT\) authorizer for an HTTP API\.
 For more information about Lambda authorizer functions for WebSocket APIs, see [Create a Lambda REQUEST Authorizer Function](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-websocket-api-lambda-auth.html) in the *API Gateway Developer Guide*\.
+For more information about JWT authorizers for HTTP APIs, see [JWT authorizers](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api-jwt-authorizer.html) in the *API Gateway Developer Guide*\.

 ## Syntax<a name="aws-resource-apigatewayv2-authorizer-syntax"></a>